Core Beliefs

 About Jesus

 We believe that Jesus was born of the Virgin Mary and mysteriously and wonderfully is God in the flesh.
-He is the perfect reflection of God’s heart, character, beauty and love for people; He is what God looks like.
+He is the perfect reflection of God’s heart, character, beauty, and love for people; He is what God is like.
 Therefore, He is revealed in Scripture as fully God and fully man, Son of Man and Son of God, who inaugurated and proclaimed the full availability and tangible presence of the Kingdom of God through what He called “the Gospel” (good news).
-He lived a sinless life, performed many miracles and gave direction to His followers.
+He lived a sinless life, performed many miracles, and gave direction to His followers.
 Jesus voluntarily offered Himself as the only perfect sacrifice for the sins of all people by dying on the cross, thereby paying the penalty for the offenses of humanity against God.
-His death satisfied the demands of God’s holy justice, while demonstrating God’s unconditional love, unfailing mercy and abounding grace.
+His death reveals God's holy and unconditional love, unfailing mercy, and abounding grace.
 He died and was buried.
 However, as prophesied throughout the Old Testament, He rose from the dead by the power of the Holy Spirit three days later, breaking the chains of the reign of sin and death.
 He appeared to over 500 people during a period of 40 days before ascending to Heaven.
-He sits at the right hand of the Father as Lord and King where He serves as Mediator between God and humanity.
+He sits at the right hand of the Father as Lord and King, where He serves as Mediator between God and humanity.
 We believe that the Lord Jesus will come again to earth in power and glory to judge the world and bring an end to injustice as He brings into completion the redemption and restoration of all of creation to God’s original intent.

 (Matthew 1:18-25; John 1:14, 8:40,58, 11:33; Mark 1:14-15; Luke 17:21; Acts 1:9-11; Romans 3:21-26; 5:6-21; Philippians 2:6-11; Colossians 1:13-17, 2:9; Hebrews 1:8, 4:14-16; Revelation 21-22)